 Range cooker: Rangemaster Professional Plus induction range cooker* from AO (Let me just say this – once you switch to induction cooking, you never go back to gas!
 The induction hob on this range cooker is just as responsive as gas, and with its large cooking space, two fan ovens and separate grill, cooking up big feasts and trying out new recipes is becoming a bit of a habit in our home!
 I don’t miss gas cooking at all, and oh, it’s a doddle to clean!)

 Fruit bowl: Ferm Living Neu Bowl* from Amara

 Neff integrated dishwasher* from AO (Not only is this dishwasher superb at cleaning, but it is so quiet that if it weren’t for the timer that it projects onto the floor, we wouldn’t even know it was on!
 Perfect in an open plan kitchen.)

-Monarch Leo gold tap** from Olif (get in touch if you would like a 10% off discount code)
+Monarch Leo gold tap** from Olif (get 10% off with discount code MEERA-TAPS)

 Reginox Miami gunmetal sink from Kitchen Sinks & Taps

 Bespoke extractor hood canopy: beautifully made and fitted by Treemark Furniture to my design and spec

 Island worktop: Full stave prime oak worktop* from Worktop Express